PoCInnovation/AsyncFlow/README.md

 ## 1. Using Asyncflow SDK wrapper

- Use the `Asyncflow.addJob` method to declare a new job by passing a callback function that contains the code to be executed asynchronously.
+ Use the `Asyncflow.addDirectoryJob` method to declare a new job by passing a callback function that contains the code to be executed asynchronously.
 It will return an asynchronous function that can then be used to trigger the job you've added.
 You can pass to the asynchronous function any arguments, it will then be used as a payload that will be passed to the job in the cloud.

 ```ts
 import "dotenv/config"